Why is this important?

 - most pensions income, including state, occupational and personal pensions

 - income from a trust.

+Not all types of income are taxable.
 For more information about which kinds of income are taxable, see Taxable and non-taxable income.

 To calculate roughly how much income tax is payable for a particular tax year, use the following steps.
 The income tax rules are complex so this will not necessarily give you the precise answer in every case: